Evolution of circumstellar discs in young star-forming regions: Results

-In Figure \ref{fig:cumulativemass} we show the cumulative distribution of disc dust masses at the end of star formation and at the end of the simulations.
-The lines show the mean values for all runs and the shaded areas show the standard deviation.
-By the end of star formation, all existing discs have dust masses $\gtrsim 50 \mathrm{M}_{\oplus}$, up to $\sim 500 \mathrm{M}_{\oplus}$.
-After \SI{2}{Myr} of evolution, the distribution spans discs with dust masses from $\sim 10^{-1} \mathrm{\ M}_{\oplus}$ to $\sim 400 \mathrm{\ M}_{\oplus}$.
-Around 80\% of the final discs have dust masses higher than $10 \mathrm{\ M}_{\oplus}$, which is a lower limit mass for the formation of rocky planets and the cores of gas giants \citep{ansdell2016}.
-The masses obtained in the present simulations are higher than those in \citet{concha-ramirez2021}.
-This suggests that the extended period of star formation might play a role in allowing massive discs to survive for longer.
+In Figure \ref{fig:cumulativemass} we show the cumulative distribution of disc gas and solid masses at the end of star formation and the end of the simulations.
+Note that we normalize to all stars that have hosted discs.
+If the cumulative distribution has a maximum of 0.6, that means 60\% of stars retain discs.
+The lines show the cumulative distribution of discs from all our simulations.
+The shaded regions are between the extremes of the distributions of the individual simulations.
+By the end of star formation, almost all remaining discs have masses in solids $\gtrsim 20 \mathrm{M}_{\oplus}$, up to $\sim 600 \mathrm{M}_{\oplus}$.
+After \SI{2}{Myr} of evolution, the distribution spans almost the same range.
+All of the final discs have mass insolids in excess of $10 \mathrm{\ M}_{\oplus}$, which is a lower limit mass for the formation of rocky planets and the cores of gas giants \citep{ansdell2016}.
+The masses obtained in the present simulations are higher than those in \citet{concha-ramirez2021}, suggesting that the extended period of star formation may mediate the survival of massive discs.
 We expand on this discussion in Section \ref{sec:discussion}.

-In Figure \ref{fig:delta_vs_time} we show the evolution of the mean dust-to-gas disc mass ratio, or $\delta = \mathrm{M}_\mathrm{dust}/\mathrm{M}_\mathrm{gas}$ in time, aggregated for all simulation runs.
-By definition, the discs in the simulations are initialized with a value of $\delta = 10^{-2}$.
-As gas mass is lost from the discs due to photoevaporation, this ratio tends to increase in time.
-By the end of the simulations the mean value is $\delta \approx 3 \times 10^{-2}$.
-The dust quickly becomes resistant to photoevaporation, but gas continues being removed from the discs.